sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 *This blog post explores one territory from my
 [{{ math_landscape.title }}]({{ math_landscape.url }})
-— a serendipitous creation that began as personal LaTeX slides and evolved into a comprehensive exploration of mathematical beauty and universal truth.
+&ndash; a serendipitous creation that began as personal LaTeX slides and evolved into a comprehensive exploration of mathematical beauty and universal truth.
 Inequalities represents just one of many interconnected mathematical landscapes including abstract algebra, measure theory, convex optimization, and topology.*